Fieldwork

 Room and Board Arrangements:

-ACCOMODATION Accommodation and food will be provided in the new village, just a 10-minute walk from the excavation site.
+Accommodation will be provided in the new village, just a 10-minute walk from the excavation site.
+In the town there are very cheap restaurants and supermarkets.
+Also the house has a kitchen if you want to prepare your own meals, and laundry for free.

 Academic Credit: